mitirmizi/sqlite-ecto-with-nerves/tutorial.md

-# Using Sqlite3 and ecto with nerves
+# Using Sqlite3 and Ecto with Elixir Nerves

 ### Preface
 For this tutorial we'll be using sqlite_ecto2 library on a raspberry pi.
 If you're new to nerves and